-The NAS report, which was completed at the request of the U.S. State Department, listed a number of the potential causes of illnesses sustained by dozens of U.S. diplomats, but concluded, “these acute symptoms were more consistent with a directed radio frequency (RF) energy attack.”
+The report, which was completed at the request of the U.S. State Department, listed a number of the potential causes of illnesses sustained by dozens of U.S. diplomats, but concluded, “these acute symptoms were more consistent with a directed radio frequency (RF) energy attack.”

 The report comes after State Department employees reported suffering hearing damage, as well as headaches, dizziness, nausea, cognitive deficits and even memory loss.
 Some of the employees also described hearing a clicking noise and one prior study said the piercing sound they heard may have just been that of the Indies short-tailed cricket.
-The latest NAS study now suggests the illness-inducing sound may have been a deliberate sonic attack after all.
+The latest study now suggests the illness-inducing sound may have been a deliberate sonic attack after all.

 The report stated, “Many of the acute, early phase symptoms and observations reported by DOS employees are consistent with RF effects, including a perceived clicking sound within the head even when ears were covered.”

-The NAS report does not blame any specific nation or group for the sonic attack but does state there “was significant research in Russia/USSR into the effects of pulsed, rather than continuous wave (CW) RF exposures.”
+The report does not blame any specific nation or group for the sonic attack but does state there “was significant research in Russia/USSR into the effects of pulsed, rather than continuous wave (CW) RF exposures.”
 The report also states studies of RF exposure on military personnel in “Eurasian communist countries” experienced similar symptoms to those reported by the U.S. diplomats.

 Russia has denied any connection with the alleged sonic attack and Axios reported CIA Director Gina Haspel “has not concluded the Kremlin was responsible.”